 This remote mountain region is a sanctuary for wildlife and ancient forests, where brown bears, wolves, red deer and chamois roam among beech woods, high plateaus and rugged limestone ridges.
-During this three-day photographic expedition we will explore some of the park’s most evocative valleys, traditional villages and panoramic mountain trails.
-The journey will take us through a mosaic of landscapes shaped by nature and centuries of pastoral culture.
+August is a magical and crucial month for the survival of this species.
+It is the time when the buckthorn (ramno) ripens—a shrub that produces small, sugary berries that the bears are absolutely crazy about.
+To stock up on energy ahead of the winter, the bears move in large numbers to high altitudes, frequenting mountain blueberry fields and rocky screes.
+This predictable behavior significantly increases our chances of observing them in their natural habitat while fully respecting their peace and tranquility.
 Guided by a local expert deeply connected to these mountains, we will move through quiet forests, remote ridgelines and scenic valleys in search of compelling compositions and authentic wilderness moments.
 This experience is designed for photographers who want to immerse themselves in Italy’s wild side while discovering one of the most beautiful and biodiverse protected areas in Europe.

-Day 2 – Valleys, Forests and Mountain Landscapes
+Day 2 – Great Forests and Tracking in the Cicerana Valley

 What to Bring: